Huessenbergnetz/HBN_SFOS_Components/README.md

 }
 ```

-### 3rd party components model example
+### 3rd party components model examples
 Used to show a list of 3rd party components.
-Used on AboutPage::licensesModel
+Used on AboutPage::licensesModel.
+There are two approaches to create this model.
+You can creat a QML ListModel or use a Qt/C++ based model by subclassing [src/hbnsclicensemodel.h](https://github.com/Huessenbergnetz/HBN_SFOS_Components/tree/master/src/hbnsclicensemodel.h).
+The latter approach has the advantage that it already includes some default items like Qt, Sailfish Silica UI, etc.

+#### QML ListModel example
 ```qml
 ListModel {
     ListElement {